saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Optimize Performance for Gemma on GKE

 Now it's time to get your hands dirty.
 Your goal is to find an optimal setting(including both infrastructure options and vLLM configurations) for vLLM+Gemma to achieve maximum Average Per Cost Performance(tokens/$).

+> Note: Settings provided in this lab is far from the optimal👻.

 You can use the existing k8s manifest and benchmarking script for your own experimentation.
 You can either add or modify vLLM configuration arguments.
 Share your results through the leaderboard.

 > Hint: Refer to k8s manifest and notice how we have passed vLLM settings
 <!-- -->